gerhart01/LiveCloudKd/README.md

       /?
 Print this help
 ```

-EXDI module can get instructions to write some bytes to Hyper-V virtual machine memory from WinDBG engine (depending on the WinDBG or WinDBGX version), therefore writing memory capabilities are disabled by default.
+EXDI module can get instructions to write some bytes to Hyper-V virtual machine memory from WinDBG engine (depending on the WinDBG or WinDBG (classic) version), therefore writing memory capabilities are disabled by default.
 To enable it enter the command:

 ```